dssg/ushine-learning/README.md

 ## Contributing to the project

 To get involved, please check the [issue tracker](https://github.com/dssg/ushine-learning/issues).
+Issues include everything from bugs to new project ideas that we'd like to see happen!

-To get in touch, email Elena Eneva at elenaeneva@gmail.com.
+To get in touch, email the team at dssg-ushahidi@googlegroups.com or file a Github issue.

 ## License